-There's a growing numbers of stores that can help satisfy your crafty needs at home too.
+There's a growing numbers of stores that can help satisfy your needs at home too.

 - Bottles and Barrels: As per its name, this is a space dedicated to all things wine and beer, selling a range of local and international craft beer at arguably the most affordable prices in Geelong.
-Located just off Pakington street, a further 2km up from the Telegraph Hotel, Bottles and Barrels is fast becoming the best bottleshop in Geelong for finding more adventurous offerings in both beer and wine.
+Located just off Pakington Street, a further 2km up from the Telegraph Hotel, Bottles and Barrels is a great spot for sourcing more adventurous offerings in both beer and wine.
 132 Aberdeen Street, Geelong West.

 - Celebrations at Chas Cole: A spacious, all-in-one alcohol store with a large number of fridges dedicated to craft beer.
 395 Moorabool Street, South Geelong.

 You can check out our other Crafty Crawls here and find all of the above good beer venues and hundreds more across Australia in the free Crafty Pint app.

 Photo at the top of the article taken from atop the towering fermenters at Little Creatures Geelong.

 NB "Crafty Crawl" is our catch-all title for suburb, area or PT line guides to good beer around Australia and we're not suggesting you take any of them on in one go unless, of course, they're approached sensibly.